DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 1, Gavalis discloses An apparatus for setting a penetration depth of a tubular or rod-shaped sliding part 106, in particular of a medical aspiration needle carrier part in a receiving part, the apparatus comprising a handle piece 120 (fig 3C), which surrounds the sliding part, and which is formed for sliding along a longitudinal axis L of the sliding part in relation to the sliding part (abstract, when in the open position), and the handle piece comprising: an adjusting element 122, which is formed for rotating transversely to the longitudinal axis L of the sliding part (figs 5A and 6A), and at least one rocker element 410, which is arranged between the adjusting element and the sliding part (fig 6B), wherein the adjusting element is formed to pivot the respective rocker element into an arresting pose to the sliding part (figs 5A and 5B), in which sliding of the handle piece along the longitudinal axis L is blocked, by rotating into a blocking direction B transversely to the longitudinal axis L into a blocking position (figs 5A and 5B), and the adjusting element is formed to pivot the respective rocker element into a release pose to the sliding part (figs 6A and 6B), in which sliding of the handle piece along the longitudinal axis L is released, by rotating into an adjusting direction V different from the blocking direction B transversely to the longitudinal axis L into an adjusting position different from the blocking position (figs 6A and 6B), and further comprising at least one fixing device with a first fixing element 312 rotatable transversely to the longitudinal axis L (and to) to the sliding part by means of the adjusting element (fig 6A) and a second fixing element 310 (fig 6A) stationary to the sliding part against the rotation transverse to the longitudinal axis L (fig 6A, due to projection 314 from fig 3D and notch in 310), wherein the first fixing element and the second fixing element are formed to exert a retaining force H for fixing the adjusting element against the rotation transverse to the longitudinal axis L in the blocking position (fig 5A).
+Regarding claim 1, Gavalis discloses An apparatus for setting a penetration depth of a tubular or rod-shaped sliding part 106, in particular of a medical aspiration needle carrier part in a receiving part, the apparatus comprising a handle piece 120 (fig 3C), which surrounds the sliding part, and which is formed for sliding along a longitudinal axis L of the sliding part in relation to the sliding part (abstract, when in the open position), and the handle piece comprising: an adjusting element 122, which is formed for rotating transversely to the longitudinal axis L of the sliding part (figs 5A and 6A), and at least one rocker element 410, which is arranged between the adjusting element and the sliding part (fig 6B), wherein the adjusting element is formed to pivot the respective rocker element into an arresting pose relative to the sliding part (figs 5A and 5B), in which sliding of the handle piece along the longitudinal axis L is blocked, by rotating into a blocking direction B transversely to the longitudinal axis L into a blocking position (figs 5A and 5B), and the adjusting element is formed to pivot the respective rocker element into a release pose relative to the sliding part (figs 6A and 6B), in which sliding of the handle piece along the longitudinal axis L is released, by rotating into an adjusting direction V different from the blocking direction B transversely to the longitudinal axis L into an adjusting position different from the blocking position (figs 6A and 6B), and further comprising at least one fixing device with a first fixing element 402 rotatable transversely to the longitudinal axis L and to to the sliding part by means of the adjusting element (fig 6A) and a second fixing element 310 (fig 6A) stationary to the sliding part against the rotation transverse to the longitudinal axis L (fig 6A, due to projection 314 from fig 3D and notch in 310), wherein the first fixing element and the second fixing element are formed to exert a retaining force H for accomplishing a fixing of the adjusting element against the rotation transverse to the longitudinal axis L in the blocking position (fig 5A; when seated, the elasticity of arm 122 exerts a force which fixes the adjusting element against rotation), the adjusting element includes the first fixing element (fig 4B, adjusting element 122 includes first fixing element 402), and the fixing elements are configured such that the retaining force H must be overcome in order to release the fixing (force which holds in position in fig 5A must be overcome in order to move 402 out of 310 to position shown in fig 6A, fig 6A shows a release of the fixing).

 Regarding claim 2, wherein the first fixing element forms a barrier body, and the second fixing element forms a notch configured for receiving the barrier body, wherein the barrier body is formed to be moved into a fixing pose, in which the retaining force (H) is maximum, by means of an operating action of an operator in the blocking position of the adjusting element (figs 5A and 5B).